 Please indicate in the instructions section of the order form if any particular day is preferred/to be avoided.
 If you are not at home to sign for the delivery perishable items can be left at your own risk.
 Please contact us before ordering to check availability and lead times if you require an item by a specific date.

 Most places on mainland UK can be reached, we regularly deliver to all of the following towns, cities and surrounding areas;

-FREE delivery for orders over £45, or £9 for smaller orders.
+FREE delivery for orders over £44, or £9 for smaller orders.
 Specific times are available subject to a surcharge; before noon (£5), before 10:30am (£10), before 9am (£15) & Saturday (£25).
-For orders of over £45 we also deliver free to all YO postcodes, usually on a Thursday, but other days to suit you.
+For orders of over £45 we also deliver free to York and the surrounding area, usually on a Thursday, but other days to suit you.

 5kg takes up 0.36 cu feet in your freezer or 10 litres, which means the standard combination fridge freezer can hold at least 20kg of Rosewood meat and still have 8 litres of space left over for icecream!

 Pictured here is 5 and 10kgs of meat, taken in a customer's domestic kitchen:

 Our meat is packed in loose polythene freezer packaging to reduce the amount of plastic used compared to vac-packing.
 We also have many customers who prefer our methods as they find it doesn't taint the meat or alter the texture as do pressureised vac-packs.

 Each pack & cut is labelled with information regarding the cut, breed, unique traceability code, packing date & use by dates.
 The weight of each pack is also individually labelled.
 Beef & lamb also have colour-coded bag sealing tape to help identify different meats in your freezer.